FAQ

 FOR FINAL CLIENTS

-Visit our website to check the coverage of your area of interest and stay in touch with our social networks to always be kept up-to-date on the latest news.
+TORNA SUVisit our website to check the coverage of your area of interest and keep connected to our social network channels so that you will always updated on the latest news.

-The cost of service activation depends on the commercial offer of the chosen partner.
+The cost of service activation depends on the commercial offer.

 The availability of coverage of the FiberCop network can be consulted on our website www.fibercop.it only for the areas where cabling is in progress or already completed.
 For the areas whose network development is planned subsequently, the information will be made available in due course.